joestrouth1/split-app/c-components/src/TextField/TextField.examples.md

 ### Usage notes

-`TextField` accepts the same props as an HTML input.
-Most of them are passed on.
+`TextField` accepts all the attributes of an HTML input.
+Most of them are forwarded to the input.

-`sx` **is not** passed on to the `input`.
-It's given to the wrapping element instead, so you can size & layout the entire component as a unit.
+Styles applied using the `sx` prop will be applied to the component as a whole.

 ### Examples